Updated: 14 Jan 2021 at 15:30

 For more information on what employers should do to keep their workplaces safe, please read our How to work safely leaflet (PDF).

-If you are asked to return to your normal workplace, your employer should undertake a risk assessment to make it COVID-secure.
+If you are attending your normal workplace, your employer must have undertaken a risk assessment to meet the government’s guidance on making workplaces COVID-secure.

-A risk assessment is what an employer must do to keep their workers and anybody else who may use their workplaces, safe from harm and must be ‘adequate’, ‘suitable and sufficient’ and not a cursory inspection.
+A risk assessment is what an employer must do to keep their workers and anybody else who may use their workplaces, safe from harm and must be ‘adequate’, ‘suitable and sufficient’.

 Employers must identify all those for whom they have a duty of care, whether they are staff or service-users, who are classed as being either at most or moderate risk from COVID-19.